elixir-lang/elixir/README.md

 ## Code and load paths

-Loading code in Elixir happens by requiring files.
-For example, you can load `ex_unit` for testing as follow:
+Loading code in Elixir happens by automatically loading modules inside the compilation directory.
+For instance, if you are building a library and have the compiled code inside the exbin/ directory, you can access any of the modules in it using:

-    Code.require "ex_unit"

-However, Elixir can only requires files that exist in any of the registered paths.
-You can access those paths as follow:

-    % Get all paths
-    Code.paths

-    % Add a new path to Code.paths.
-In case it exists
-    % it is not added again.
-    Code.push_path "."

-    % Unshifting a path gives higher priority in case
-    % the same file exists in more than one place Code.unshift_path "."

-    % Delete an existing path from Code.
-    Code.delete_path "."
+    bin/elixir -pa exbin/ -e "SomeCompiledModule.method"

+You can find more documentation by typing "bin/elixir".
+You may also add and remove paths programatically

+When scripting, it may be convenient to load another specific script file, you can do that using `Code.load_file` or `Code.require_file` in which the second assures the file is being loaded just once.

 #### Documentation